-August 30th is Frankenstein Day, a date that honors the classic novel by Mary Shelley.
+August 30th is Frankenstein Day, a date that honors the classic novel by Mary Shelley, as well as her birthday.
 To commemorate this annual event, I thought it would be fun to share some ways we can all pay tribute.
 There may not be a time machine to transport us to 1818 (the year the book was released) to chat with the author, but why not use the imagination to bring to life our own monstrous creations!
 Here’s how you can celebrate Frankenstein Day.

 Concoct a Frankenstein-Inspired Cocktail